HewlettPackard/galadriel/doc/galadriel_harvester.md

-# Galadriel Harvester Configuration Reference
+# Galadriel Harvester Configuration and CLI Reference

-This document provides a reference for the Galadriel Harvester configuration file.
+This document provides a comprehensive reference for both the Galadriel Harvester configuration file and its command-line interface (CLI).
+It details each section of the configuration file and explains various CLI commands to assist with the harvester's setup, customization, and management.

 ## Configuration File

-The Galadriel Harvester configuration file contains several sections that allow you to customize the behavior of the Harvester.
+The Galadriel Harvester configuration file contains various sections that let you customize the Harvester's behaviour, enhancing your control over its functions and operations.

 ### `harvester`

+This section lists the options available for configuring the main behavior of the Galadriel Harvester.

 | Option                            | Description                                                                                                        | Default                              |
 |-----------------------------------|--------------------------------------------------------------------------------------------------------------------|--------------------------------------|